paurkedal/ppx_regexp/README.md

 This repo provides two PPXes providing regular expression-based routing:

 - `ppx_regexp` maps to [re][] with the conventional last-match extraction into `string` and `string option`.
-It works directly on strings.
 - `ppx_tyre` maps to [Tyre][tyre] providing typed extraction into options, lists, tuples, objects, and polymorphic variants.
-It defines `Tyre.t` and `Tyre.route` values.

 Another difference is that `ppx_regexp` works directly on strings essentially hiding the library calls, while `ppx_tyre` provides `Tyre.t` and